First Aid Kits

 It has become popular for lifeguards to carry a fanny pack with minimal first aid supplies, such as a pair of gloves, a resuscitation mask, sterile pads, and an absorbent compress (roller gauze).
 Lifeguards use the contents of the fanny pack to begin first aid care until other lifeguards bring a larger first aid kit and other equipment to the scene.

 Because the fanny pack contains a resuscitation mask, it is often brought into the water with the the rescuing lifeguard.
-If the fanny pack contains sterile items (e.g., adhesive bandages, gauze pads, roller gauze, etc.), these items must be sealed in waterproof protection or, better still, they should not be taken into the water at all.
-Gloves, gauze, adhesive bandages, etc. are useless in the water and they may become contaminated or lost in the water when the lifeguard brings the fanny pack into the water for the rescue.
+If the fanny pack contains sterile items (e.g., adhesive bandages, gauze pads, roller gauze, etc.), these items should be sealed in waterproof protection or, better still, they should not be taken into the water at all.
+Gloves, gauze, adhesive bandages, etc. are useless in the water and they may become contaminated or lost in the water when the lifeguard opens the fanny pack to remove the resuscitation mask in the water.

-A better first aid equipment solution for lifeguards follows:
+A better first aid equipment system for lifeguards follows:

-- Lifeguards should have a rescue tube/rescue board and a fanny pack (perhaps red) containing adult and pediatric resuscitation masks.
-This fanny pack can go into the water with the lifeguard during a rescue to give initial ventilations, if necessary.
+- The Responding Lifeguard has a rescue tube/rescue board and a red fanny pack containing adult and pediatric resuscitation masks.
+This fanny pack can go into the water with the lifeguard so he/she can give initial ventilations, if necessary.